Thermostatic Mixing Valves (TMVs)

 Thermostatic Mixing Valves: Keeping the Vulnerable Safe

 Our range of TMV2 and TMV3 mixing valves is compliant with Government Health and Safety standards for use in Hospitals and the Health Care sector, as well as in schools and other locations used by children and vulnerable adults at risk of scalding.
+They also referred to as blending valves.

-TMVs are recommended for installation with all taps and showers in all commercial washroom environments, including hotels, restaurants and other public washroom areas as they prevent injuries such as scalding Our Thermostatic Mixing Valves are available to suit 15mm, 22mm and 28mm pipework connections with additional options of integral isolators with many of our mixing valves.
+TMVs are recommended for installation with all taps and showers in all commercial washroom environments, including hotels, restaurants and other public washroom areas, as they prevent injuries such as scalding.
+Our Thermostatic Mixing Valves are available to suit 15mm, 22mm and 28mm pipework connections with additional options of integral isolators with many of our mixing valves.

 Many common questions and general advice on commercial taps and TMVs can be found by reading our blog.
 Of particular relevance is the questions and information on Washroom Taps.

-If you would like any advice on purchasing Thermostatic Mixing Valves please contact the Commercial Washrooms team who will be happy to help with any questions you have.
+If you would like any advice on purchasing Thermostatic Mixing Valves, please contact the Commercial Washrooms team who will be happy to help with any questions you have.

 Mixing Valve FAQ